Alsouje/This-Is-Our-Line-US-Gun-Related-Deaths-/README.md

 # US-Gun--Related-Deaths-Rates

-Where US and third world countries rates meet
+Where US and Third World Rates Meet

 I came up with the idea for this project after seeing the growing of the hashtag __#ThisIsOurLane__ when an American doctor’s tweet response to NRA’s “stay in their lane” went viral.